-Answer: Done, NUP has a Permanent Teaching Staff workload policy, see Annex 4 Workload Policy for Full Time Academic Staff, to ensure that teaching staff can also focus on research, among other tasks.
+Answer: Done, NUP has a Permanent Teaching Staff workload policy, see Annex 3, to ensure that teaching staff can also focus on research, among other tasks.

 2. We would recommend that the pedagogic skills and practices of existing and future teaching staff are further developed (at the point of recruiting them, but also on an ongoing basis) to prepare them for their roles.